Manhattan

 Hours: Nightly 11:57 PM - 12:00 AM

 MoMA (Museum of Modern Art) - Home to an iconic collection of modern and contemporary art, offering free "Uniqlo NYC Nights" for New York residents on Friday evenings.
+NYPL Culture Pass also has free or cheap offers.

 Address: 11 West 53rd St, New York, NY 10019